 - Physical such as pain, being too hot, too cold, too little sleep

 - Mental such as worry about situations, people, things.
-The problem is we don’t live in the Stone Age anymore.
+However, the problem is we don’t live in the Stone Age anymore.
 The only challenges that we have are how we react to things in our own mind.
-How we perceive stress.
+For example, how we perceive stress.

 - Hormonal such as too much or too little estrogen, progesterone or testosterone, or thyroid